A step‑by‑step guide to crafting the perfect custom suit in Brisbane

 Suit cuts for different body types

-Slim fit: Best for lean or athletic builds, slim‑fit suits have narrow lapels, tapered sleeves and trousers that hug the legs.
+- Slim fit: Best for lean or athletic builds, slim‑fit suits have narrow lapels, tapered sleeves and trousers that hug the legs.
 They project a contemporary, youthful look.
-However, they're not ideal for every body type, comfort and movement should never be sacrificed.
+That said, a suit should still feel comfortable to wear, so it’s important not to go so fitted that movement becomes restricted.

-For more detail on suit styles refer to our Tailored Suit Fit Guide
+For more details on suit styles, refer to our Tailored Suit Fit Guide

 Suiting for different occasions

-• Smart casual and social suits: Unstructured blazers in linen, cotton or lightweight wool can be paired with chinos or jeans.
-These suits are ideal for cocktail parties, date nights or creative workplaces.
+- Smart casual and social suits: For a more relaxed look, unstructured blazers in linen, cotton or lightweight wool pair easily with chinos or even dark jeans.
+They’re perfect for cocktail events, dinners, date nights or workplaces with a more creative dress code.

 Understanding these styles will help you communicate your needs during your consultation, ensuring your suit reflects your personality and the event's formality.
 Our tailor will guide you through options, but having a sense of what you like makes the process smoother.